dopp000/custom-limbus-dnd-bot/README.md

-prefix): `Target Fixed`, `Unclashable`, `Indiscriminate`, `Clashable Counter`. **Known gap**: these are parsed and stored on `Skill.tags` (and shown in skill previews), but nothing currently reads `.tags` anywhere in declare/clash-matching logic — they're metadata waiting on the targeting rules that would actually enforce them.
+prefix): `Target Fixed`, `Unclashable`, `Indiscriminate`, `Clashable Counter`. **Known gap**: these are parsed and stored on `Skill.tags` (and shown in skill previews), but nothing currently reads `.tags` anywhere in declare/clash-matching logic.
+They're metadata waiting on the targeting rules that would actually enforce them.

-## Known Gaps (as of the last time I updated this — might drift, worth checking against the code if it matters)
+## Known Gaps (as of the last time I updated this.
+Might drift, worth checking against the code if it matters)

 - `Skill.tags` flags (`target_fixed`, `unclashable`, `indiscriminate`,
   `clashable_counter`) are stored but not enforced anywhere yet.